- Professional Malpractice

 *** A FINANCE CHARGE OF 1.50% PER MONTH (18% PER YEAR) WILL BE CHARGED ON BALANCES DUE OVER 45 DAYS.

 To reserve an appointment online, please click your preferred available date.

 Our staff will contact you on receipt of your Appointment Request form.

 Please note that a requested date is not fully booked until confirmed by our scheduling coordinator, Sam Kinghorn.

 Judge Doran brings a lifetime of litigation experience to his role as mediator.
 He conducted more than 200 civil jury trials during 30 years of practice in the Gwinnett Judicial Circuit.
 In 2006 he was appointed judge of the State Court of Gwinnett County and in 14 years on the bench, presided over several hundred jury trials including cases involving medical malpractice, products liability, personal/ catastrophic injuries, wrongful death, and a wide range of business disputes.
 He also served as an accountability court judge (DUI Court) for Gwinnett County.
-Continuing his work on the bench, Judge Doran has now been chartered as senior judge of the State Courts of Georgia.
+Continuing his work on the bench, Judge Doran is chartered as Senior Judge of the State and Superior Courts of Georgia, and continues to preside over civil jury trials on a regular basis.
 He received his undergraduate degree from Michigan State University and his law degree from Emory University.